St Osyth Heath

-St Osyth Heath is a hamlet in the Tendring district, in the county of Essex, England.
+St Osyth Heath is a hamlet in the civil parish of St Osyth, in the Tendring district, in the county of Essex, England.

 Until the mid-1900s, The Heath was a thriving community with shops, various self-employed tradesman and The Beehive Public House.

 Today all this has disappeared, with the pub now converted into an Indian Restaurant.

-The Bareham family were the local butchers, whilst the Beales were hurdle and broom makers.

-Both families like the rest of the community eventually moved into the main village of St Osyth.
+Robert Beales (My ancestor and to all the Beales in St Osyth) arrived in the Heath in 1819 travelling from Needham Market seeking work.